New SEC rules may force mutual fund managers to justify loan investments

-NEW YORK (LPC Reuters) - Under new rules from the US Securities and Exchange Commission (SEC), investment firms will be allowed to raise loan mutual funds but may be forced to defend their decision to invest in products deemed less liquid by the regulator.
+NEW YORK, Dec 14 (LPC Reuters) - Under new rules from the US Securities and Exchange Commission (SEC), investment firms will be allowed to raise loan mutual funds but may be forced to defend their decision to invest in products deemed less liquid by the regulator.

 In October the SEC voted to adopt rules to improve the liquidity risk management of open-end mutual funds and exchange-traded funds (ETFs), which are popular investments in retirement savings accounts.